pad1ryoshi/pad1ryoshi/README.md

 # Brazilian hacker and future Offensive Security Engineer
 <br>

-## About me
+### About me:

-Hi, I'm Rodrigo Padilha and I'm currently studying Computer Networks
+Hi, I'm Rodrigo Padilha and I'm currently studying Computer Networks whose goal is to become a Cybersecurity Engineer and a bug bounty hunter.